 We saw this in the recent Augustus case, where the Supreme Court - in effect - said, “All those rights that we said applied to meal breaks and implied applied to rest breaks for California workers, well we meant every word of it and yes, they also apply to rest breaks.”
 At least that is my take on the Augustus Supreme Court decision.
 And it is exactly what Bill wrote in the winning Supreme Court brief in the Augustus case.

 The whole purpose of the California Labor Code and California Wage Orders are remedial in nature.
 Meaning, they are to give rights to workers that California employers have historically abused.

 In furtherance of that purpose, the California Supreme Court liberally construes the Labor Code and wage orders to favor the protection of employees.
 This is Brinker 101, so to speak.

-The Wage Orders not only protect workers - but the Wage Orders also benefit law-abiding businesses “to prevent a “race to the bottom”
+The Wage Orders not only protect workers - but the Wage Orders also benefit law-abiding businesses "to create a level playing field among competing businesses in the same industry in order to prevent a race to the bottom..."